Manual Annotation

 Fig. 11: Creation of a Tagset in CATMA

-In order to be able to add tags to the tagset, you now enter the Tags module (see Fig. 12) with a double click on the created tagset or with a click on “Tags” in the left navigation bar.
+In order to be able to add tags to the tagset, you will now enter the Tags module (see Fig. 12) by double-clicking on the newly created tagset or by clicking on Tags in the left navigation bar.

 Image shows tags module in CATMA